 The Difference Between Google and Bing

-From site speed to mobile-friendliness, different technical factors have been explained in both Bing and Google’s ranking algorithms.
+Different technical factors have been explained in both Bing and Google’s ranking algorithms, from site speed to mobile-friendliness.

 As a result, as you invest in optimizing the site’s behind-the-scenes structure and its on-page technical SEO.
 This implies that you will almost certainly receive positive search results from both Bing and Google.